Online Bicycle Registration Form available now!

 As a bike owner, you can take a few simple steps to help greatly increase the likelihood that a stolen bike can be returned home: record the serial number, engrave it with an identifying mark, and register it with the GPD.

 The City’s Code of Ordinances requires that bike owners in Greensboro register their bicycles.
 Bikes that belong to children under 16 must be registered by the child’s parents or legal guardian.
 The registration process is simple and free.
-You can also request a registration form by calling the GPD at 336-373-2463.
+You can also request print a registration form or call GPD at 336-373-2463.

 Mail your completed form to: